WEIGHT LOSS AND MEAL REPLACEMENT SHAKES SCAM – 100% EXPOSED

 Some meal replacement shakes are prescribed for weight loss, others for gains, and some are medically prescribed in certain medical cases, where solid meal consumption is not possible, generally for a short term period.

-Now there are certain parts of our population which may benefit from the short term consumption of such meal replacement shakes:
+Now there are certain parts of our population which may benefit a lot from the short-term consumption of such meal replacement shakes:

 • astronauts,